- 1. Introduction and Overview

 - 6.7 Smoking and Drugs

 - 6.8 Parties, Quiet Periods and Community Life

 - 6.10 Exam Celebrations

 - 10. Policies and Procedures

 Your Tutor will be a Fellow in a subject other than the one you are studying and therefore usually not someone who teaches you.
+They are there to provide advice and pastoral support.
 Your Tutor is your official link with the University and, as such, is the person responsible for sorting out any problem you encounter with the College’s formal requirements, your course or in relation to the examination process.
 It is your Tutor who has to negotiate on your behalf any change of subject for which you wish to be considered.
 Most of the time your Tutor’s function will be pastoral, they do not have day-to-day responsibility for your academic progress.
 That lies with your Director of Studies.
 Your Tutor will, however, receive copies of the reports written by those who teach you and will certainly take an interest in your overall academic progress.

 Your Tutor will be available to see you by appointment, and some also make themselves available for regular office hours in term time.
 See http://www.sel.cam.ac.uk/life-selwyn/information-students/tutorial-hours/ for details.
 Generally it is best to email them or leave a message at the Porters’ Lodge or the Tutorial Office to arrange a meeting.
 In an emergency, you should not hesitate to contact your Tutor at other times; outside the normal working day, the Porters will be able to help put you in touch with your Tutor.